The Best Time To Visit Cozumel: A Month By Month Guide

 It’s a great time to visit if you’re looking to relax during your vacation, get a good tan, and spend some time out in the water!

 June does mark the start of hurricane season in Cozumel, however, it is relatively unlikely you will experience hurricanes during this month.
 You can expect some rain throughout the month, so at worst, you should anticipate a few days spent partially indoors.
+Rain in June often comes as short, heavy downpours rather than all-day rain.

 Because June is considered part of the wet season, this means accommodation rates and flight prices are usually very affordable during this month.